mxcl/PromiseKit/Documentation/CommonPatterns.md

 }
 ```

-With promises you don’t need to worry about *when* your asynchronous operation
+With promises, you don’t need to worry about *when* your asynchronous operation
-finishes: act like it already has.
+finishes.
+Just act like it already has.

-> Above we can see that you can call `then` as many times on a promise as you
+Above, we see that you can call `then` as many times on a promise as you
-> like, they will all be executed in the order they were added.
+like.
+All the blocks will be executed in the order they were added.

-## Chaining Sequences
+## Chaining sequences

 When you have a series of tasks to perform on an array of data: